nikolajlauridsen/pingFun/README.md

 ```
 py -m pip install -r requirements.txt
 ```
-(You might have to use python or python3 instead of py depending on your system/install)

 3. Edit PingFun.py adding your phones IP to line 26 like so:
 ```python3
 result = ping("your-phone-ip")